Shubham-code-lab/git/README.md

 - fast forward merge :- case of merge where we diverge to new branch and made some commit to that new branch then when we merge it to master(no further commit after divergence) then master will catch up to that new branch.
 - if there are conflict git will create a merge commit(this commit has two parent) after we resolve the conflict.
 - if you resolve it manually and git didn't create merge commit then you can add file and commit manually saying resolving conflict.

+**merging**

+- allow use to incorporate changes from one branch into another.
+- we merge to the current HEAD branch
+  `git merge branchName` // merge branchName into current branch that we are on
+- fast forward merge :- case of merge where we diverge to new branch and made some commit to that new branch then when we merge it to master(no further commit after divergence) then master will catch up to that new branch.
+- if there are conflict git will create a merge commit(this commit has two parent) after we resolve the conflict.
+- if you resolve it manually and git didn't create merge commit then you can add file and commit manually saying resolving conflict.
+- any merge commit has two parent

 **Diff**